Local moving companies in Dayton

 - In the last presidential election, New Hampshire voted Democratic and Dayton voted Democratic.

-- During the coldest part of the year, New Hampshire reaches the temperature of 9ยบ F and Dayton gets down to 21ยบ F.
+- During the coldest part of the year, New Hampshire reaches the temperature of 9º F while Dayton only gets down to 21º F, so you may need to buy a new winter coat for your move to the Granite State.

-- You can expect about 46 inches of annual rainfall in New Hampshire vs. 40 inches of rainfall in Dayton.
+- When you make the move to New Hampshire from Dayton, make sure you have a good pair of rainboots on hand.
+Expect about 46 inches of annual rainfall in New Hampshire compared to only 40 inches of annual rainfall in Dayton.

-- In New Hampshire, it snows about 68 inches annually vs. 17 inches of snow in Dayton.
+- In New Hampshire, it snows about 68 inches annually, compared to the 17 inches of snow in Dayton.
+Make sure you like the cold and enjoy snowy weather before making the move.

 Other considerations when moving to New Hampshire from Dayton